quicwg/multipath/draft-ietf-quic-multipath.md

 ## MAX_PATHS frames {#max-paths-frame}

-A MAX_PATHS frame (type=0x15228c0b) informs the peer of largest Path ID that is permitted to use on any path.
+A MAX_PATHS frame (type=0x15228c0b) informs the peer of the cumulative number of paths it is permitted to open.

 When there are not enough unused path identifiers, endpoints SHOULD send MAX_PATHS frame to inform the peer that new path identifiers are available.